Skip to content

 Each indicator links to:

-Each indicator carries a custom STIX property-extension with detailed context from the ELLIO Deception Network.
-This data is stored in Sentinel's Data column and is queryable via KQL.
+Each indicator carries a custom STIX property-extension with detailed context from ELLIO Threat Intelligence.
+This data is stored in Sentinel’s Data column and is queryable via KQL.

 Extension Definition ID: extension-definition--9fcc6545-c018-5dbe-90a8-86fc02af8b34